DanielBub/MyContacts/readme.txt

-Contacts are added to table, after being validated to be put in DB, in alphabetical order.
+Contacts are added to the list in alphabetical order after being added to the MongoDB database.

-No duplicate contact name or phone number allowed.
+Just like in modern "contacts" mobile applications, duplicate names and numbers ARE allowed.

+Front-End: Vue.js
+Back-End: Node.jS(Express)